Undergraduate tuition fees

 If you’ve had fees paid for a previous degree, or you’re repeating part of a course, you may have to contribute to the fee cost.
 Please contact SAAS for advice.

-From 2018, you’ll pay £9,250 per year for the first three years of your undergraduate degree.
+You’ll pay £9,250 per year for the first three years of your undergraduate degree.
 To pay for these costs, you can apply for a tuition fee loan through your relevant funding body.
 When you successfully progress to fourth year, you’ll be awarded an Honours Scholarship covering the full cost of the fees for your final year.

 Students who have previously completed an undergraduate degree, generally will not be able to qualify for government support for a second undergraduate degree.
 This includes the tuition fee loan and the maintenance loan.